-4.2 PROCUREMENT AND RECEIPT
+4.2 PROCUREMENT

-- 4.2.1 Prior to the procurement and receipt of any source of ionizing radiation, the user or operator of the source shall complete LF 44A, and route to the RSO as the final repository. - 4.2.2 The user shall submit LF 44A to the FSH. - 4.2.3 The FSH shall: - a.
-Review and approve LF 44A for system compatibility with research objectives. - b.
-Forward approved LF 44A to the RSO. - 4.2.4 The RSO shall: - a.
-Schedule a pre-operational review with the FSH upon receipt of LF 44A.
-The purpose of this review is to provide the FSH with guidance and assistance in the following areas: - (1) Applicability of NASA Langley radiation safety permit requirements. - (2) Preparation of NRC license (if applicable). - (3) Preparation of safety procedures. - (4) Preparation of authorizing documents specified in this chapter. - b.
-Sign LF 44A after the survey and forward to the LaRC Safety Manager. - c.
-Perform receipt inspections and surveys of radioactive material that is delivered to the Center.
+- 4.2.1 Prior to the procurement and receipt of any source of ionizing radiation, the user or operator of the source shall complete an LF 44a which is an electronic form available through the Chemical Material Tracking System (CMTS). - 4.2.2 After the user submits the LF 44a through CMTS, the electronic form automatically gets routed to the FSH. - 4.2.3 The FSH shall: - a.
+Review and approve LF 44a for system compatibility with research objectives. - b.
+When the FSH electronically approves the LF 44a, it automatically gets routed to the RSO.

+4.2.4 The RSO shall:

+- a.
+Schedule a pre-operational review with the user upon receipt of LF 44A.
+The purpose of this review is to provide the user with guidance and assistance in the following areas: - (1) Applicability of NASA Langley radiation safety permit requirements. - (2) Preparation of NRC license (if applicable). - (3) Preparation of safety procedures. - (4) Preparation of authorizing documents specified in this chapter. - b.
+Electronically sign the LF 44A after the survey.
+The form then automatically gets forwarded to the LaRC Safety Manager.

+c.
+Perform receipt inspections and surveys as necessary of radioactive material that is delivered to the Center.